What is Wernicke encephalopathy?

 If you have Wernicke encephalopathy, you will need to be treated with thiamine as quickly as possible.
-This is given through injection into your vein.
-Treatment also involves getting proper nutrition and hydration (enough water in your body).
+This is given through injection into the vein.
+Treatment also involves getting proper nutrition and hydration (enough water in the body).
 In some cases, medications might also be used.

 If you are treated in time, most symptoms can be reversed, although it can take a while for some symptoms to go away.
-If you aren't treated in time, you could end up with permanent brain damage.
+If you are not treated in time, you could end up with permanent brain damage.